medianeuroscience/emfdscore/README.md

 When using AMorE, please consider citing the following article: redacted for anonymous review.

-AMorE can be installed via pip: `pip install py-amore`

 ## Install
 AMorE requires a Python installation (v3.5+).
 If your machine does not have Python installed, we recommend installing Python by downloading and installing either [Anaconda or Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) for your OS.